What is physical therapy?

 What does a physical therapist do?

 First, your therapist will try to reduce your pain and swelling.
-Then he or she will probably work to increase your flexibility, strength, and endurance.
+Your physical therapist also may use

 Treatment may cause mild soreness or swelling.
 This is normal, but talk to your physical therapist if it bothers you.